Dates Around 70 AD -- Jerusalem Falls

-The evidence here is that this is probably what Jesus was likening the visit of the Queen of Sheba to the events 40 years future from his public ministry.
+Jesus was likening the visit of the Queen of Sheba to the events 40 years future from his public ministry.
 She was a world traveler, and the people taken prisoner at Nebuchadnezzar’s time and at the period 68 AD through 72 AD were also world travelers.

 Jesus’ life, if he had been a king like David, pointed at this same period.
 We look at that next.

-We’ve already looked at the date of the destruction of Jerusalem.
 The angel Gabriel who had prophetically foretold his own visit to Zechariah and Mary was into the number "70".
 This number is the length of a generation and is also the natural length of a king’s life.